rtorrent-community/rtorrent-docs/docs/faq.rst

 This is most useful when *rTorrent* consistently crashes shortly after starting up.
 That often means you have an item that refers to a data file with an I/O error or a similar fault.
-To solve this, you need stop all torrents from the outside, since you cannot use the crashing client for it.
+To solve this, you need to stop all torrents from the outside, since you cannot use the crashing client for it.

 Before you do this, **make a backup of your session folder!** Then call this command: